mazeduldev/ai-agent-manager/README.md

-# Verbex - AI Agent Management Platform
+# AgentsHub - AI Agent Management Platform

-Verbex is a full-stack application designed to provide a seamless platform to build, monitor, and scale AI agents.
+AgentsHub is a full-stack application designed to provide a seamless platform to build, monitor, and scale AI agents.
 It features a command center dashboard, multiple backend microservices, and a complete containerized setup for easy deployment.

 ## Demo video